 Wendell Harrison – saxophonist, organizer, entrepreneur and keeper of jazz flame – named Kresge Eminent Artist for 2018

-Harrison is the 10th artist to receive the Kresge honor and $50,000 award for her contributions to art form, cultural community, residents of the city.
+Harrison is the 10th artist to receive the Kresge honor and $50,000 award for his contributions to art form, cultural community, residents of the city.

 Detroit-born jazz musician Wendell Harrison has been named the 2018 Kresge Eminent Artist.
 The lifetime achievement award includes a $50,000 prize.